appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     	source?: any;
     };
     ```
-    You can define the custom suggestions which can be used to display in the UI, useful when you want to show some suggestions initially when the search input value is empty.
+    You can define custom suggestions which can be used to display in the UI, which are useful when you want to show initial suggestions on an empty search input value.
--   **results** `Array<Object>` You can define the custom results as an array of the objects which can be used to display initially when no query has been executed.
+-   **results** `Array<Object>`
+    You can define custom results as an array of objects which can be used to display initially when no query has been executed.
 -   **fuzziness** `string | number`
-    Sets a maximum edit distance on the search parameters, can be 0, 1, 2 or “AUTO”.
-Useful for showing the correct results for an incorrect search parameter by taking the fuzziness into account.
+    Set a maximum edit distance on the search parameters, can be 0, 1, 2 or "AUTO".
+This is useful for showing the correct results for an incorrect search parameter by taking the fuzziness into account.
 For example, with a substitution of one character, fox can become box.
     Read more about it in the elastic search [docs](https://www.elastic.co/guide/en/elasticsearch/guide/current/fuzziness.html)
 -   **searchOperators** `boolean`
-    Defaults to `false`, if set to `true` than you can use special characters in the search query to enable the advanced search.<br/>
+    Defaults to `false`.
+If set to `true`, then you can use special characters in the search query to enable the advanced search.<br/>
     Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html).
 -   **queryFormat** `QueryFormat`
     ```ts